Stomach ulcer: Information & peptic ulcer doctors

 • H2 receptor blockers (e.g. cimetidine, rantidine).

-Surgical treatment of a gastric ulcer
+Surgical treatment of a stomach ulcer

 Prognosis for a gastric ulcer

-• a higher age,
+• older age,

 • the male sex and

-• taking certain painkillers (e.g. aspirin).
+• the use of certain painkillers (e.g. aspirin).

 Whatsapp Facebook Instagram YouTube E-Mail Print